liaud77/my-web/_portfolio/portfolio-main-page.md

 permalink: /portfolio/
 ---

-In this page, you can find my writing samples between 2024-2025.
+In this page, you can find my writing samples from 2024-2025.

 📌 [The Pro’s Take: Dust-Free Sanding vs. Traditional Sanding](/my-web/files/machinery)
 - This is a demo article used in sales pitch for a lead.
 The article is targeting the keyword in the client's main field, *dustless sanding machine*.